ByronVelasco/DataStructures/1 Heaps/README.md

 - **Updating a value** requires searching for the value (O(n)), then sifting up or down (O(log n)), so the total is O(n + log n).
 - **Checking if the heap is empty** is a constant-time operation.
 - **Searching for a value** (not by priority) is linear, as the heap does not guarantee order except for the heap property.

+### Applications

+Min Heaps are widely used in scenarios where efficient access to the smallest element is required.
+Common applications include:

+- **Priority Queues:** Min Heaps are the foundation for priority queues where elements with the lowest value (highest priority) are served first.
+This is useful in operating systems for process scheduling, event-driven simulations, and bandwidth management.
+- **Heap Sort:** Min Heaps can be used to implement Heap Sort, allowing for efficient sorting of elements in descending order.
+- **Graph Algorithms:** Algorithms such as Dijkstra’s shortest path and Prim’s minimum spanning tree use Min Heaps to efficiently select the next vertex with the smallest weight or cost.
+- **Event Management:** In simulations and real-time systems, Min Heaps help manage events by always processing the event with the earliest timestamp or lowest priority value.
+- **Data Stream Processing:** Min Heaps are used to maintain the k smallest elements in a dynamically updating dataset, such as finding the k smallest numbers in a stream.
+- **Merging Sorted Lists:** Min Heaps are used in algorithms that merge multiple sorted lists or arrays, such as in external sorting or database query processing.

+Min Heaps are especially useful in any context where you need to repeatedly access, insert, or remove the smallest element efficiently.

 ---
 © 2025 Byron Velasco